 Cantidad disponible: Más de 20 disponibles

 Paperback.
-Condición: new.
-Paperback.
+Condición: New.
 In this classic work, one of the greatest mathematicians of the twentieth century explores the analogies between computing machines and the living human brain.
 John von Neumann, whose many contributions to science, mathematics, and engineering include the basic organizational framework at the heart of today's computers, concludes that the brain operates both digitally and analogically, but also has its own peculiar statistical language.
-In his foreword to this new edition, Ray Kurzweil, a futurist famous in part for his own reflections on the relationship between technology and intelligence, places von Neumanns work in a historical context and shows how it remains relevant today.
-Explores the analogies between computing machines and the living human brain.
-This title shows that the brain operates both digitally and analogically, but also has its own unique statistical language.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
-Nº de ref. del artículo: 9780300181111
+In his foreword to this new edition, Ray Kurzweil, a futurist famous in part for his own reflections on the relationship between technology and intelligence, places von Neumann's work in a historical context and shows how it remains relevant today.
+Nº de ref. del artículo: LU-9780300181111

 Cantidad disponible: 1 disponibles